 English Classroom Assistant in UK Midlands

-Join an exciting project, reaching out to the local immigrant community in the Midlands.
+Join an exciting project reaching out to the local immigrant community in Walsall, West Midlands.

-Serve as a voluntary worker with our Neighbours Worldwide team, supporting an English teacher and getting alongside adult students in a classroom situation.
+Serve as a voluntary worker with our Neighbours Worldwide team in this city on the outskirts of Birmingham, supporting an English teacher and getting alongside adult students in a classroom situation.

-They are eager to learn English but many don't know Jesus.
+They are eager to learn English, but many have little knowledge of Jesus or his saving grace.

 Qualities & Gifts Sought